rust-lang/book/second-edition/nostarch/chapter19.md

 ### Function pointers

 We’ve talked about how to pass closures to functions, but you can pass regular functions to functions too!
-Functions have the type `fn`, with a lower case ‘f’ not to be confused with the `Fn` closure trait. `fn` is called a *function pointer*.
+Functions coerce to the type `fn`, with a lower case ‘f’ not to be confused with the `Fn` closure trait. `fn` is called a *function pointer*.
 The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 19-34:

 Filename: src/main.rs